darshansarojini/Aviation2022-WingboxWeightData/README.md

 With the profiler, the reader can check the impact of every design variable independently, actively changing both the response (wingbox weight) and the different single-variable trends by using dials in the file.

 ## Surrogate Model Functions
+In addition to the aforementioned files, fully usable trained python surrogate models for the PEGASUS and TBW configurations are provided.
+These surrogates can be used by the reader for many-query applications such as uncertainty quantification, or to aid as a weight etimation model in an integrated design environment.

+The provided file structure is as follows:
+- Surrogate function.
+The inputs and the bounds where the surrogate is valid are specified in Tables~\ref{tab:pegasus_dse_dvs} and~\ref{tab:tbw_dse_dvs} for the PEGASUS and TBW concepts respectively.
+- Main running block, where sample inputs and execution are provided.